 Bighorn Arch Seismic Experiment: I helped deploy seismometers in Wyoming around the Bighorn Mountains.
 I also went on geologic field trips to places like Devil's Tower National Monument, Yellowstone National Park, and more.

 Mars Exploration Rovers: I completed an undergraduate and master's thesis on measuring the nighttime atmospheric optical depth and looking for any significant changes, either caused by dust settling or cloud formation.
-This research is now being put into journal form.
+I also was a part of Opportunity's integrated sequencing team.

 Phoenix Mars Lander: I worked on analyzing cloud observations, dust devils observations, lightning detection, and image calibration.

 Hubble Space Telescope: I did photometry in the B, V, and I filters of M81 (Bode’s Galaxy) to determine any new Cepheid Variables as part of the Hubble Key Project to refine Hubble’s constant.
 I did this under the direction of Dr. Lucas Macri.

 Mars Science Laboratory: I was a member of the Malin Space Science Systems science team and the MSL environment theme group.
 I helped coordinate meteorological observations, participated in operations, and conducted research.
 I participated as a Mastcam payload uplink lead, environment theme group lead, and environment theme group mini keeper of the plan.
 I am now one of the Rover Planners, operating the robotic arm and driving around on Mars!